-WordPress – the Content Management System (CMS) that we recommend – is an ideal solution for creating a successful e-commerce site.
+WordPress – one of the Content Management Systems (CMS) that we recommend – is an ideal solution for creating a successful e-commerce site.
 WordPress works great for simple sites right out of the box, and you can add-on enhanced functionality, such as e-commerce features, with plugins.

 This article will guide you through the process of setting up and building your multilingual e-commerce website.
 We’ll start by helping you setup WordPress, then talk about how to choose an e-commerce theme, before finally suggesting some plugins to add multilingual e-commerce functionality for your site.